Berkshire Eagle Staff

 Wayne was also arrested on Wednesday.

-In a report, police stated the money was
+In a report, police stated the money was obviously counterfeit.

 Both live on Worthington Street in Pittsfield.
 In Central Berkshire District Court on Thursday, their not guilty pleas were entered to one felony count each of uttering a counterfeit note.